skyrim1387/movie_review_site/README.md

 ## Usage
 Click the "Start Review" in the top page, then you can start review.

 Or, you can search by release year by clicking movie list in navbar.

-If you want to edit or delete your review, click the "My comment in navbar.
+If you want to edit or delete your review, click the "My comment" in navbar.

-To find recommended movie, click "Our Recommend.
+To find recommended movie, click "Our Recommend".

 Watching demo in the above, you would understand easily.

 ## Tools